 2. Analysis of system metrics of the services and hardware integrated into the app.

-This stage mainly focuses on metrics that were already put into Elasticsearch or InfluxDB for further visualization.
-Load tests are able to spotlight major metrics and, therefore, inform when they approach bottlenecks or indicate a full degradation of a system.
-It will allow engineers to set up alerts in the production environment based on relevant ranges and, therefore, promptly react to incoming problems.
+This stage mainly focuses on metrics already put into Elasticsearch or InfluxDB for further visualization.
+Load tests can spotlight primary metrics and information when approaching bottlenecks or indicating a complete system degradation.
+It will allow engineers to set up alerts in the production environment based on relevant ranges and promptly react to incoming problems.

 How bottlenecks affect the productivity of your project

-Just like the neck of a bottle slows down the water flow, a single component is able to be a notable hindrance in the whole workflow of your system.
+Just like the neck of a bottle slows down the water flow, a single component can be a notable hindrance in the whole workflow of your system.
 That’s why it’s common to refer to these elements as bottlenecks.

-If you anticipate constant growth of visitors and users, then the unexpected failure with handling app traffic during one or few releases is able to cause financial and reputational loss.
+If you anticipate constant growth of visitors and users, the unexpected failure to handle app traffic during one or a few releases can cause financial and reputational loss.
 So bottlenecks restrain the scaling of an app and prevent its evolution into a more prosperous business enterprise or a popular online tool.

 Which components can impede further growth?

 Any software system consists of three levels.
 These are remote hardware systems, software frameworks, or network systems.
-Cloud-based hardware includes databases and storage of web pages; software frameworks are responsible for rendering web pages, and, finally, software frameworks maintain the transfer of data.
-Working together, these three levels ensure a smooth work of a web application.
+Cloud-based hardware includes databases and storage of web pages; software frameworks are responsible for rendering web pages, and software frameworks maintain data transfer.
+Working together, these three levels ensure smooth web application work.

-If one of the aforementioned components demonstrates the lowest capacity, speed, or lowest throughput, it will act as a bottleneck.
-If this was not the case, the tested system would function in a smooth way and perform without delays.
+If one of the abovementioned components demonstrates the lowest capacity, speed, or throughput, it will be a bottleneck.
+If this were not the case, the tested system would function smoothly and perform without delays.